odrive881/warehouse_pipeline/README.md

 This repository does not include real operational data.
 All movement events are synthetically generated by `generate_movements.py`.
-The product master (`seeds/product_master.csv`) is a hand-authored reference file containing 20 fictional SKUs across five categories, and is safe to commit since it contains no real business data.
+The product master (`seeds/product_master.csv`) is a hand-authored reference file containing 20 fictional SKUs across five categories.

 ## Status

-Personal learning project — built to practice incremental dbt models, window-function-based state reconstruction, and bulk-loading patterns, applied to a warehouse/inventory domain.
+Personal learning project - built to practice incremental dbt models, window-function-based state reconstruction, and bulk-loading patterns, applied to a warehouse/inventory domain.
 Second project in a portfolio that also includes an accounting ledger pipeline built on the same